dsalathe/blog/src/data/posts/024-distributed-transactions-03.md

 >   - But asynchronous nature tries to decouple that tracking
 >   - Multiple transactions can be managed concurrently, potentially out of order
 >   - The multiplicity and complexity of error conditions are overwhelming
-> - **Terrible responsiveness:** Despite async communication, atomic requirements create bottlenecks
+> - **Can yield terrible responsiveness:** Despite async communication, atomic requirements create bottlenecks.

 > [!danger] Reality check
 > Don't implement this pattern.
 If you think you need it, reconsider your architecture.